dmbeskow/dmbeskow.github.io/_posts/2016-08-16-FlickrData.md

 Answering questions with data
 -----------------------------

+Now lets start seeing what kind of questions we could ask and answer with the Flickr Data:

 -   Can I understand events with this data?
 -   Can I understand movement with this data?

 Can I understand movement with this data?
 -----------------------------------------

+For this blog, let's take a look at understandning movement with the Flickr Data.
+Oftentime these photos are created by tourists who are taking multiple pictures.
+Given that a large majority of photographs are generally taken while walking (as opposed to taken through the window of a car), we can assume some of these series of pictures are captured by a walking tourist.
+If we link pictures that were taken in close temporal proximity by the same photographer, then we can build "tracks" of where these photographers moved.
+By putting all of these tracks together, we can gain an understanding of movement in a city (in this case, Sydney).
+To accomplish this, I create a subset of photos shot by a single photographer, order by time, establish break points when the difference in tims is greater than 8 minutes, establish group labels, and then visualize with ggmap.
+The main portion of the code as well as the visualization are provided below.

     photographers<-unique(sydney$V2)              #ID photographers
     final<-list()                                 #Create OJB to store results